raspberrypilearning/save-the-shark/en/step_2.md

 --- task ---

+Click on the green flag to run the program and to test that the shark moves to the left.

+--- /task ---

+--- task ---

 If the `mouse x`{:class="block3sensing"} position of the cursor is `greater than`{:class="block3operators"} the `x position`{:class="block3motion"} of the sprite, then the sprite should `change x by 10`{:class="block3motion"}, to move right.
 Add the following blocks:

 ![shark sprite](images/shark-sprite.png)